ZhangTianrong/auto-collapse-tab-groups/README.md

 # Auto-Collapse Tab Groups

-This is a Google Chrome extension which automatically collapses tab groups when no tab inside them is focused anymore.
+This is a Chromium browser extension which keeps the tab group with active tab expanded, and the other groups collapsed for each window.
+It can be used along with [the Auto Tab Group extension](https://github.com/ZhangTianrong/auto-group-tabs) to keep the tabs organized and [QuicKey](https://fwextensions.github.io/QuicKey/) for easy navigation.
+Most of the codes are generated using [Cline](https://github.com/cline/cline) with Claude 3.5 Sonnet models.

 ## Development